-"Firm" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

-"Frivolous" refers to a complaint that is obviously unsustainable in law or that displays no reasonable cause for complaint in law.

-"Government Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

-"Immediate Past Board Chair" means the same as immediate past president of the council referred to in the PGA.
+- "Firm" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Frivolous" refers to a complaint that is obviously unsustainable in law or that displays no reasonable cause for complaint in law. - "Government Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Immediate Past Board Chair" means a board member referred to in section 23(2)(c) of the PGA [Board of regulatory body].

-"Incompetent" means the same as defined in section 1(1) of the PGA [Definitions and interpretation].

-"Individual With Authority" means an individual that is:
+- "Incompetent" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Individual With Authority" means an individual that is: - (a) in respect of a Firm that is a corporation, a director or senior officer; - (b) in respect of a Firm that is a partnership, a partner;

-- (a) in respect of a Firm that is a corporation, a director or senior officer; - (b) in respect of a Firm that is a partnership, a partner; - (c) in respect of a Firm that is a sole proprietorship, an owner; or - (d) any other individual that is authorized by a Firm to act in a similar capacity as a director, senior officer, or partner and to make legally binding decisions and take binding action on behalf of the Firm.
+- (c) in respect of a Firm that is a sole proprietorship, an owner; or - (d) any other individual that is authorized by a Firm to act in a similar capacity as a director, senior officer, or partner and to make legally binding decisions and take binding action on behalf of the Firm.